 MUNASA is members helping members.

-MUNASA provides benefits to its members through the following;
+MUNASA provides support to its members through representation on various University committees:

 Administration policy questions, concerns or comments